bilbisli/ChatGPTweetTopicSentiment/README.md

 cd ChatGPTweetTopicSentiment
 py -3.9 -m venv venv
 ```
+For macOS and Linux:
 ```
-source venv/bin/activate # For macOS and Linux
+source venv/bin/activate
 ```
+For Windows:
 ```
-venv\Scripts\activate # For Windows
+venv\Scripts\activate
 ```
 3. Install the dependencies for the Flask app:
 ```